Work location independent!

 Taking all night driving jobs or those that begin in the late or wee hours is a great way to increase your value, as your competition is asleep!

 Some states require you to have a special license for this—so make sure you are not in violation of any local laws.

-Only transport people you trust, as anything that may happen to them would need to be on your insurance as they are your passenger.
-Agree to meet up and screen people in person before fully committing, search their bags for drugs or weapons, interact with their animals to make sure they are fit to enter your vehicle, and just get a sense of who you will be traveling with.
+Only transport people you trust.
+Anything that may happen to them would need to be on your insurance, as they are your passenger.
+Agree to meet up and screen people in person before fully committing.
+Search their bags for drugs or weapons, interact with their animals to make sure they are fit to enter your vehicle, and just get a sense of who you will be traveling with.

 Also found in the rideshare section.
 Sometimes people want you to haul their stuff across great distances.
 Stuff doesn’t talk, so maybe this is more up your alley than a rideshare.
 Make sure you handle it professionally, inspect to make sure nothing illegal is included, and get paid upfront or at least mostly upfront.
 If any amount is not paid to you before you set out, get a picture of your client’s ID, and offer them one of yours to help put their mind at ease too.

 Pretty much the same as the item above.
 Make sure you protect your vehicle from pet hair and excrement (regardless of if it will be traveling in a crate or not).
 Put a sheet or tent fly or some other protective barrier on your seats or where they will ride and tuck it well.